tanisperez/spring-boot/README.md

 The profiles are designed to exclude the unused dependencies.
 For example, if you choose MyBatis, the module jpa-repository is excluded from the final JAR file.

+To start the applicacion you can use the following commands:

+mvn spring-boot:run -Pmybatis

+mvn spring-boot:run -Pjpa

 ## 1. Application

 This module contains the Application entry point of the project.
 Also, it includes the application Controllers and common configuration shared between the layers.